Law of the People's Republic of China: History

 China has a tradition of adopting civil law systems.
-During the Qing Dynasty, the Chinese government hired Japanese legal experts to copy legal systems from Japan in order to modernise the Chinese legal system.
+During the Qing dynasty, the Chinese government hired Japanese legal experts to copy legal systems from Japan in order to modernize the Chinese legal system.
 This stemmed from the German civil law system.
 After the establishment of the Republic of China in 1911, the Chinese government maintained the civil law system.
 Although the CCP abolished all legal systems of the ROC after 1949, its legal system was deeply influenced by the legal system of the Soviet Union, which could also be regarded as a civil law system.

 The development of the current legal system dates from the late 1970s, after the end of the Cultural Revolution.
-After more than 30 years of endeavour, the People's Republic of China has established, through enactments by the National People's Congress and its Standing Committee, a rather complete legal system with constitution, civil and commercial law, criminal law, administrative law, economic law, procedural law, etc.
+After China's Reform and Opening Up, the CCP emphasized the rule of law as a basic strategy and method for state management.
+At the CCP's 13th National Congress in 1987, former CCP general secretary Zhao Ziyang proposed the idea of a system of law independent of the party.
+The idea was abandoned with the 1989 Tiananmen Square protests and massacre.
+In 1997, CCP general secretary Jiang Zemin called for establishing a socialist rule of law at the CCP's 15th National Congress.

+On 4 September 1991, China passed the Law of the PRC on Protection of Minors.
+The law formalised the rights of children under 18 for the first time in China.

 In the 2000s, the Weiquan movement began in the PRC, seeking to advance citizens' rights partly by petitioning for enforcement of existing laws, and partly through activism.
 Lawyers in the movement have seen some court victories, but in other cases they and their families have been ostracized and even tortured for their activities.
+In 2007, the doctrine of the Three Supremes was introduced under CCP general secretary Hu Jintao, mandating that the judiciary subordinate written law to the interests of the CCP.